algorandfoundation/puya-ts/docs/cli.md

 puya: error: the following arguments are required: --options, --awst
 ```

-After confirming that Puya is installed, you can pass the Puya binary path to `puya-ts` using the `--puya-path` option.
+After confirming that Puya is installed, you can pass the Puya path to `puya-ts` using the `--puya-path` option.

 ```shell
 puya-ts build examples --output-awst --output-awst-json --puya-path puya